fifoforlifo/pynja/doc/ImplicitInputsOutputs.md

-# Implicit Inputs and Outputs in a DAG-Based Build
+# Implicit Inputs and Outputs in a File-Level DAG-Based Build System

 (c) Avinash Baliga - 2013/May/01